“The human brain is special. Just not that special.” —Peter Aldhous

 Awe and Spirituality and Meaning

 Recently, Jane Goodall has expressed the idea that chimps can feel, but not analyze, a sense of awe and wonder (Jane Goodall Institute 2011).
-She defines awe as amazement at things outside ourselves, and says that chimpanzees experience awe and wonder during something called a waterfall display.
+She defines awe as amazement at things outside ourselves and says that chimpanzees experience awe and wonder during something called a waterfall display.
 At Gombe National Park, waterfall displays consist of tossing in stones, rhythmically swaying, and swinging from nearby branches over the falls while vocalizing.
 In West Africa, chimps throw stones at certain trees, leaving behind numerous caches of stones around the tree (Kuhl et al. 2016).
 The chimps who throw stones tend to be males, (though some females do as well) and also exhibit behavior seen during aggressive displays—hair erect, pant hooting, and bipedal stance.
 It is not clear why chimpanzees would engage in this behavior around a particular tree, but it could be an extension of the foot drumming which is a normal part of a male dominance display.
 The rock throwing may serve to amplify the sound and heighten the effect of the display.
 The behavior may also be learned, as it only appears in West African populations.
-Some news reports enthusiastically labelled the behavior as “chimpanzee religion,” “chimp temples,” or, perhaps worst of all, “sacred monkey trees.”
-While there is still much debate about what the rock-throwing behavior and waterfall displays really mean, the arena of religion, ritual, and spirituality seems if not completely unique to humans, then the least well-represented feature in non-human animals.
+Some news reports enthusiastically labeled the behavior as “chimpanzee religion,” “chimp temples,” or, perhaps worst of all, “sacred monkey trees.”
+While there is still much debate about what the rock-throwing behavior and waterfall displays mean, the arena of religion, ritual, and spirituality seems if not unique to humans, then the least well-represented feature in non-human animals.
+But, as we will see in Chapter 10, there are other species in the fossil record, like Homo naledi, that quite possibly had a sense of spirituality and may have even deliberately deposited their dead in caves for ritual purposes.

 By comparing humans and their behavior to other species, we can get a better idea of what it means to be human.
 Though we share the basic ingredients of all life on earth, DNA, we can see that humans overlap in many features with other organisms including tool use, emotion, cooperation, reciprocity, bodily self-recognition, reasoning and intelligence, and perhaps even some aspects of culture, language and the spiritual.
 We now turn to a fundamental activity of all species, getting food.